-Who handles Dove's advertising?
+Who is the advertising agency for Dove?
 Click here for Agency Account Assignments for Dove

 Adbrands Weekly Update 12th October 2017: Unilever kicked open a hornet's nest with a three-second digital ad for Dove cleansers, perceived by some viewers as racist.
 The ad showed a black girl pulling a t-shirt over her head to transform into a white girl, who then pulls off her own shirt to reveal an Indian or Asian girl.
 Most objective viewers would probably not see this as any sort of deliberate ethnic slur given the appearance of an Indian girl as the third "reveal".
 However online critics omitted that part of the sequence from their screen grabs, all the better to support their accusations of "whitewashing".
 Yet whoever signed off the ad at Unilever is guilty of stupidity at the very least.
 Surely somebody must have seen the potential for trouble here.
 Though few serious commentators actually accused Unilever of racism, they have quite fairly seized upon the ad as being symptomatic of racial insensitivity within the industry, reflecting the comparative shortage of marketing staffers from ethnic minorities.
 "Hire more black and brown people," producer Amalia Nicholson told Adweek, "It's really that simple."
 No one has admitted direct responsibility for the ad, but it is thought to have been produced inhouse rather than by global agency Ogilvy.
 "The video was intended to convey that Dove body wash is for every woman and be a celebration of diversity, but we got it wrong," said a Unilever spokesperson.
 "We apologize deeply and sincerely for the offense that it has caused and do not condone any activity or imagery that insults any audience."